-Early in childhood, he listened to the songs the refugees brought with them from Asia Minor and from those songs he learned the singing techniques, which included intricate breathing work and a tone of lament, almost like a crying in his voice.
+Early in childhood, he listened to the songs refugees brought with them from Asia Minor, and from those songs, he learned the singing techniques, which included intricate breathing work and a tone of lament, almost like a crying in his voice.

 Growing up, Kazantzidis worked at a factory in New Ionia.
-One day, his boss called him and told him that he had an amazing voice and gave him a guitar as a present.
+One day, his boss called him and told him that he had an amazing voice and gifted him a guitar.

 When not working, the young man sat at home for hours trying to learn to play songs on the guitar.

-One day, a passer-by heard him sing and suggested that he sing in his tavern.
-And that is how the whole story began.
+One day, a passer-by heard him singing and suggested that he sing in his tavern.
+That is how the whole story began.

 His first “professional” performance was in a tavern in Kifissia in 1950.
-Two years later he made his first recording in the Columbia Records studio, with the song by Apostolos Kaldaras “Yia Banio Pas”.
+Two years later was his first recording in the Columbia Records studio with the song by Apostolos Kaldaras “Yia Banio Pas.”
 It was a flop.

-After that, the hits kept coming and he started appearing in popular night clubs of the time.
+After that, the hits kept coming, and he started appearing in popular night clubs.

-Beyond that, he began a series of successes and a continuous rise, with appearances in popular folk centers of the time.
-Then he met singer Kaiti Gray and they collaborated.
+Beyond that, he began a series of successes and a continuous rise with appearances in popular folk centers.
+Then, he met singer Kaiti Gray and they collaborated.

-The next eight years (1957-1965) were Kazantzidis’ most creative and productive.
+The following eight years (1957 to 1965) were Kazantzidis’ most creative and productive.
 His acquaintance with superstar Greek singer Marinella in Thessaloniki evolved into a brilliant collaboration.

-Together they had great successes with songs by leading composers (Vassilis Tsitsanis, Giannis Papaioannou, Manolis Chiotis, Apostolos Kaldaras, Kostas Virvos, Mikis Theodorakis, Manos Hadjidakis, Stavros Xarhakos, etc) and performed in the biggest night clubs.
+Together, they were quite successful with songs by leading composers (Vassilis Tsitsanis, Giannis Papaioannou, Manolis Chiotis, Apostolos Kaldaras, Kostas Virvos, Mikis Theodorakis, Manos Hadjidakis, and Stavros Xarhakos among others).
+They performed in the biggest night clubs.

-After many years, Kazantzidis met Vasso, the woman that Stelios referred to as “my treasure”.
-She took his name and treasures it to this day.
+After many years, Kazantzidis met Vasso, the woman that Stelios referred to as “my treasure.”
+She took his last name and treasures it to this day.

 In 1965, while at the height of his career, Kazantzidis decided to stop singing in nightclubs.

-From then on his only contact with his adoring fans was through his records.
-However, due to legal problems with Minos, his record company, he stopped recording for 12 years.
+From then on, his only contact with his adoring fans was through his records.
+However, due to legal problems with Minos, his record company, he stopped recording for twelve years.

 In 1987, he returned to the recording studio and collaborated with top composers of the time, such as Takis Soukos, Thanassis Polykandriotis, Thodoris Kambouridis, Antonis Vardis and others.
 His swan song was the album Erhontai chronia dyskola in 2000.

-Kazantzidis passed away on September 14, 2001, at the age of 70, after a long battle with cancer.
+Kazantzidis passed away on September 14, 2001 at the age of seventy after a long battle with cancer.